Home → Active Query Builder - Metadata handling and filtration → Working with metadata in .NET version → Description of the Metadata Container

-1.2.
-Working with the Metadata Container
+1.1.
+Description of the Metadata Container

 Metadata Container was reorganized from the plain list of objects to the hierarchical structure.
 There are three types of elements of this structure: namespaces, objects and sub-object items.

 Namespaces reflect object grouping in the database server.
 They can represent linked servers, databases, schemas and packages.
 Objects can be tables, views, synonyms, stored procedures or functions (only those procedures and functions that return dataset and can be used as data sources in the SELECT queries).
 Currently the component deals with three types of sub-object items: fields, parameters and foreign keys, as these types of items are needed by the component to build queries and to represent them visually.

 Metadata Container loads metadata from the database by demand.
 This happens when the user expands a node of the Database Schema Tree, when database object is added to the query and when the component associates objects in the parsed query with objects in the database.

 Metadata Container loads objects from the current database (according to the connection settings) by default and hides objects from other databases and linked servers.
 If you want to show all available databases as well as from linked servers (if any), you can set the QueryBuilder.MetadataLoadingOptions.LoadDefaultDatabaseOnly property to false.
 If you want to show metadata from specific databases or linked servers only or you want to limit the schemas visible to the end-user, you can instruct the component to do this using a few simple calls that described in this article.
 Fine-tuning adjustment of the object's visibility can be achieved by means of the Metadata Structure or Metadata Filters.
 Also you can add the necessary objects programmatically.